cylc/cylc-doc/README.md

   This has not been automated on-purpose, though if it becomes a problem we could potentially setup a chron job to squash all but the last N commits.

+## Nightly Builds

+The `nightly` action builds `cylc-doc:master` against `cylc-flow:master` and pushes the result up to `upstream/gh-pages`.

+This action deletes its previous commits so the nightly build history is not preserved and does not require housekeeping.